The sum-product problem for small sets II: Future work

 \begin{corollary} Suppose $A\subseteq (0,\infty)$ with $|A|=k$.
 If $|AA|\leq 4k-7$, then either $A$ is contained in a geometric progression or, up to scaling, $A\subseteq \{r^as^b: a,b\in \Z\},$ where $1,r,s\in A$ and $\log_r(s)\notin \Q$. \end{corollary}

 Alas, $k=13$ appears to be the breaking point at which two-dimensional product structures no longer reign supreme for minimizing $\max\{|A+A|,|AA|\}$, as the best observed example is which satisfies $|A+A|=43$, $|AA|=46$, leading to the conjecture $SP(13)=46$.
-Note that this example can be written as a three-dimensional structure $\{2^a3^b5^c: (a,b,c)\in P\}$, where and it is the union of three geometric progressions with the same common ratio The development of new techniques, both computational and theoretical, to further establish precise values of $SP(k)$ remains appealing.
+Note that this example can be written as a three-dimensional structure $\{2^a3^b5^c: (a,b,c)\in P\}$, where and it is the union of three geometric progressions with the same common ratio but the starting points $\{1,3,5\}$ of the geometric progressions form an arithmetic, rather than geometric, progression.
+The development of new techniques, both computational and theoretical, to further establish precise values of $SP(k)$ remains appealing.

 \textbf{Acknowledgements:} This research was initiated during the Summer 2025 Kinnaird Institute Research Experience at Millsaps College.
 All authors were supported during the summer by the Kinnaird Endowment, gifted to the Millsaps College Department of Mathematics.
 At the time of submission, all authors except Alex Rice were Millsaps College undergraduate students.
 Alex Rice was partially supported by an AMS-Simons Research Enhancement Grant for PUI faculty.
 Figures \ref{fig1}-\ref{colfigure2} were created in tikz, aided by output from ChatGPT 4 and 5, provided by OpenAI; no other LLM assistance was utilized in the project.
+Python computations were completed using Google Colab and local Jupyter notebooks on personal laptops.